-Prices of food are kept reasonable, and I was informed by the Mr. Camara (who has been a part of the feast's organization since 1982) that prices on some items are actually lowered and no prices have been increased in the past few years.
+Prices of food are kept reasonable, and I was informed by the Mr. Camara (who has been a part of the feast's organization since 1982) that prices on some items are actually lower than past feasts and no prices have been increased in the past two years.
 To give you a general idea of the prices of items at the feast, a full meal is 12 tickets (which equates to 12 dollars), most sandwiches are around four tickets, and a soda or a water goes for one ticket.